Flavour composition and entropy increase of cosmological neutrinos after decoherence: Entropy evolution

 The entropy for three neutrino flavours and small spectral distortions can be Taylor expanded,

 where we made use of $\mbox{tr} \lambda_i = 0$ and $\mbox{tr} \lambda_i \lambda_j = 2 \delta_{ij}$.
 For the initial conditions specified in the previous section, we find the simple result

-We can now calculate the change of entropy between initial and averaged entropy.
-It is possible to obtain an analytical result for the difference, dependent on the mixing angles $\theta_{12}$, $\theta_{13}$, $\theta_{23}$ and the initial flavour distortions $\delta$ and $\beta$.
+We can now calculate the increase of entropy due to decoherence.
+It is possible to obtain an analytical result, dependent on the mixing angles $\theta_{12}$, $\theta_{13}$, $\theta_{23}$ and the initial flavour distortions $\delta$ and $\beta$.
 For vanishing distortion between muon and tau neutrinos ($\beta\rightarrow 0$) there is no dependence on the angle $\theta_{23}$ or in the CP-violation phase (complete result in the appendix~\ref{sec:appendixa}).
 This second degree of freedom ($\beta$) is responsible for distinguishing the third-level state, without it the system becomes identical to a two-level system, when mixing between second and third state is irrelevant and it is not possible to develop CP-violation.

-In order to calculate the increase in flavour entropy of the neutrino ensemble due to decoherence, we make use of the fact that the von Neumann entropy does not depend on the basis in which the density matrix is given; $\mbox{tr}[\rho_a \ln(\rho_a)] = \mbox{tr}[\rho_b \ln(\rho_b)]$, where $(a,b)$ are different bases.
-We choose the most suitable basis to calculate the entropy difference of the initial (coherent) ensemble and the final (decoherent) ensemble,
+In order to calculate the increase in flavour entropy of the neutrino due to decoherence, we make use of the fact that the von Neumann entropy does not depend on the basis in which the density matrix is given; $\mbox{tr}[\rho_a \ln(\rho_a)] = \mbox{tr}[\rho_b \ln(\rho_b)]$, where $(a,b)$ are different bases.
+We choose the most suitable basis to calculate the entropy difference of the initial (coherent) states and the final (decoherent) states,

 The initial and final entropy is calculated using the flavour and mass basis, respectively, for both the density matrix is diagonal in the suitable basis.
+Here we exploit the mathematical identity of the asymptotic solutions for the density matrix from the Lindblad equation and the time averaged solutions of the von Neumann equation.

 Although it is possible to obtain an exact solution, we choose to present an approximation for small distortions

 This is an excellent approximation up to $\delta\sim 0.5$ and, contrary to the exact solution, shows a simple dependence on the parameters.